request/request/README.md

 });
 ```

+It is possible to accept other certificates than those signed by generally allowed Certificate Authorities (CAs).
+This can be useful, for example,  when using self-signed certificates.
-It is possible to allow a custom certificate authority (CA), by specifying the contents of the certificate-file as `ca`:
+To allow a different certificate, you can specify the signing CA by adding the contents of the CA's certificate file to the `agentOptions`:

 ```javascript
 request.get({